 " The staff use the outside area very well to promote children's physical development and their enjoyment of the natural environment.
-This is especially so in the Forest School are where staff provide equipment and natural space to enable children to investigate, jump, climb and balance." - Ofsted
+This is especially so in the Forest School where staff provide equipment and natural space to enable children to investigate, jump, climb and balance." - Ofsted

 "The best classroom and the richest cupboard is roofed only by the sky"